Oxfam, other nonprofits urge feds to raise refugee cap

 The Trump administration is also now requiring state and local governments to approve most refugee resettlements, which activists said Tuesday could open the door for some states and cities to ban refugees altogether.

+The State Department said in a statement resettlement in the U.S. is just one way the administration supports refugees, citing diplomatic efforts to resolve conflicts in the Middle East and Latin America to billions of dollars in aid sent overseas for basic needs like food, shelter and health care.

+“Helping refugees and other displaced people in areas close to their homes facilitates their return when conditions allow,” the agency said in its statement.
+“This enables them to participate in rebuilding their homelands, promoting recovery and long-term stability of those countries and their neighbors, which also serves our foreign policy and national security interests.”

-The State Department didn’t comment, but Republican Gov. Charlie Baker’s office said it remains committed to supporting refugees because they’re “vital to Massachusetts’ economy, culture and civic life.”
+Republican Gov. Charlie Baker’s office said it remains committed to supporting refugees despite the White House policies because they’re “vital to Massachusetts’ economy, culture and civic life.”

 U.S. Sen. Edward Markey said he has proposed legislation that would mandate the country accept at least 95,000 refugees a year, a level that he says is based on the historical average for the nation.